ditabase/dit-cli/README.md

 Child classes have all the fields of their parents, so `value` exists in `OtherName` implicitly.
 All the `Names` are validated by the parent, then the child.
 Print functions must be explicitly inherited by type, like `print Name;`.

 `extends` must be the first thing in a class, if it is to appear at all.
 To inherit from multiple classes, just separate with commas, like `extends Name, AndSomeOtherObject;`.
-If there are name conflicts, the first extended class take's precedence, then the second class must explicitly be called out:
+If there are name conflicts, the first extended class takes precedence, then the second class must explicitly be called out:

 ```
 C {